2025 Montana Legislative Session

 WNV Opposes

-LC2221 – Revise leafs regarding deer and elk hunting licenses issued to private landowners within the Flathead Indian Reservation
+HB 216 – Allow FW Commission to issue deer and elk hunting licenses to private landowners within the Flathead Indian Reservation

 SB 20 – Prohibit retired judges from hearing constitutional cases